polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/relay-chain.md

 To have the least amount of hiccups, be sure to use the corresponding tagged version of Polkadot and the parachain template when working on this tutorial.
 For example, if you are using [Polkadot `v0.9.18`](https://github.com/paritytechtree/release-), use the `polkadot-v0.9.18` version of the [parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template/tree/polkadot-v0.9.18).

-We're doing our best to keep the parachain template and this tutorial updated presently with the <ExternalLink url="https://github.com/paritytechreleases">latest release of Polkadot.</ExternalLink>
+We're doing our best to keep the parachain template and this tutorial updated presently with the <ExternalLink url="https://github.com/paritytechreleases"> latest release of Polkadot.</ExternalLink>

 **Please join the [Parachain Technical matrix channel](https://matrix.to/#/#parachain-technical:matrix.parity.io) to report any issues you run into and get further support!**
-/>

-## Build your nodes

-In case you haven't, please follow the instructions to [setup a local development environment](/v3/getting-started/overview) for Substrate.

-### Building the relay chain node
+## Build the relay chain node

 Polkadot network will serve as our relay chain in this workshop.
 So clone the **Polkadot** repository and build the node: